rhttp 0.11.0 copy "rhttp: ^0.11.0" to clipboard

 JSON

-Pass JSON map to the HttpBody.json constructor.
+Pass a JSON data structure to the HttpBody.json constructor.

 The Content-Type header will be set to application/json if not provided.